Witiko/scm-at-arqmath3/paper/main.md

    ARQMath-3 Task 1, both for just text and for text combined with different math representations.

-2. Among LaTeX and Tangent-L, soft vector space models using Tangent-L achieve the highest effectiveness on ARQMath-3 Task 1.
+2. Among LaTeX and Tangent-L, our soft vector space models using Tangent-L achieve the highest effectiveness on ARQMath-3 Task 1.

 3. Among lexical and semantic similarity, all joint models and the interpolated models for text reach their highest effectiveness on